If you asked me the same question 2 years back, my answer would have been “NO.”

 While in debt, your primary target should be to get out of it as soon as possible.
 Otherwise, the debt will spoil your financial life.
 It will hit your credit score majorly; you may get a rejection for a loan, even rent.

 So, learn from your mistakes and build some good financial habits to stay financially blessed.
 You will see that you can still enjoy your life.
 A healthy financial life includes planning a trip and having fun.
-You need to organize your money as per the priorities.
+You need to organize your money as per your priorities.

 How?
 If you’re doing an online job, then carry a computer and finish your job at any time when you’re free.
 If you’re doing a part-time job, then ask your employer to give you a project that you can finish while on a trip.
 I know it may not be possible, but you should try your best to keep earning money while traveling.
 Thus, you can make debt payments as much as possible without worrying about the post-travel financial problem.